-Our financial advisors are paid a salary and potentially a bonus.
-As a result, we are incentivized to recommend that you add additional assets to your account.
+Our financial advisors are paid a percentage of the fees we collect from you.
+We are incentivized to recommend that you add additional assets to your account.
 We do not receive non-cash compensation.

 Do you or your financial professionals have legal or disciplinary history?